 Note to Departments

 To submit a Confidential Disclosure Agreement (CDA) for URA review, please visit AURA Agreements which has replaced Service Now as the system of record for all research-related contracts.
+A CDA should be routed as a "Non-Disclosure Agreement" (NDA) in AURA Agreements.
 AURA Agreements is a contract management system offered in the same software suite as the other AURA products and will be integrated with the AURA Grants module.

 The AURA Agreements module offers a single point of entry for all research-related contracts and streamlines the process for routing contracts for negotiation and signature.
 It also offers complete transparency of the status of the agreement and terms that are under negotiation.